-Hamilton is one of Lanarkshire's largest towns.
-Wellconnected and with excellent road and rail infrastructure into South Lanarkshire and the wider metropolitan area, Hamilton has the potential to further develop the quality of its offer and the appeal of place.
+Hamilton is Lanarkshire' largest town.
+Well-connected and with excellent road and rail infrastructure into South Lanarkshire and the wider metropolitan area the town has the potential to further develop the quality of its offer and the appeal of place.
 Hamilton needs to build on its strengths, celebrates its heritage, town centre connectivity, the diversity of its offer and the facilities associated with its historic town centre core